SIPs and Senior Year

 Tedrow-Little-Tyler Fund

 For reimbursement, save all of your original receipts, and submit them to the Art Department Office Coordinator, Marissa Klee-Peregon, in LFA 120.
-Please note the Business Office has a strict 30 day policy for reimbursement of receipts.
+Please note the Business Office has a strict 30-day policy for reimbursement of receipts.
 Receipts MUST be turned in prior to the 30 days after purchase or we will be unable to reimburse your receipts.

-Studio SIP Proposal Form
+SIP Form

 Registrar’s official SIP Registration Form